Call +354 562 6555

 Iceland is heavily populated with golf courses and all the major golf courses in Iceland are open to visitors.
 Green fees are moderate, but usually requires booking in advance.
 The Arctic Open- Midnight golf tournament at Akureyri Golf Club in the north can be played with the sun shining at midnight.
 At the end of June a 36-hole open international match is held.
 Tee-off is just before midnight and playing continues until the early hours of the morning.

 Swimming is a very popular activity all year round in Iceland.
 Most towns and villages have outdoor or indoor swimming pools filled with water from natural hot springs.
-The mean temperature of the water in the pools is approximately 29°C. Many pool areas additionally have saunas, steam baths, jacuzzis, solariums and hot pots with temperatures ranging from 36 to 44°C. Fishing and Hunting
+The mean temperature of the water in the pools is approximately 29°C. Many pool areas additionally have saunas, steam baths, jacuzzis, solariums and hot pots with temperatures ranging from 36 to 44°C. If you plan on swimming you can have a look at those links for some information on pool locations: www.hotpoticeland.com & www.swimminginiceland.com

 Iceland is famous for its salmon and trout fishing.
 The main season for salmon fishing is from around June 20 to mid-September.
 Trout fishing varies from one river/lake to the next, but the normal season is from April/May until late September/October.
 During winter, ice-fishing is quite popular.
 For salmon fishing, permits must be reserved well in advance, but trout-fishing permits can be obtained at short notice, often the same day.